memtt/malt/src/doc/directories.md

 It is the main source directory containing all the important files of the project.
 It splits into subdits for each components :

 - /src/doc : Contain all the documentation files, mostly in markdown format for doxygen and gitlab/github.
-- /src/integration : Provide some files to integrate MATT in other tools or in system.
+- /src/integration : Provide some files to integrate MALT in other tools or in system.
 Currently mostly integration files with MPI and wrapper scripts to help users.
-- /src/lib : Main part of the MATT code with instrumentation library implementation (libmatt.so).
+- /src/lib : Main part of the MALT code with instrumentation library implementation (libmatt.so).
 It also provide  libmattbase.so without malloc/calloc/... wrappers linked.
 - /src/maqao : Provide the files for instrumentation with MAQAO.
 - /src/pintool : Provide the files for instrumentation with Pintool.
-- /src/trace-reader : Provide a small program to convert MATT traces into json format and to made some reduction/filtering.
+- /src/trace-reader : Provide a small program to convert MALT traces into json format and to made some reduction/filtering.
 - /src/webbiew : Provide the GUI as a web interface based on NodeJS + AnulgarJS + Bootstrap + D3JS + NVD3

 About /src/lib